jvpoulos/Attention-OCR/README.md

 - Control
     * `GPU-ID`: ID number of the GPU.
 Set to 2 if using 2 GPUs.
 Default is 0.
     * `phase`: Determine whether to 'train' or 'test'.
 Default is 'test'.
     * `visualize`: Valid if `phase` is set to test.
 Output the attention maps on the original image.
+Set flag to `no-visualize` to test without visualizing.
     * `load-model`: Load model from `model-dir` or not.
     * `target-vocab-size`: Target vocabulary size.
 Default is = 26+10+3 # 0: PADDING, 1: GO, 2: EOS, >2: 0-9, a-z